top of page

 · Non-disclosure and non-compete agreements: The best thing to do for due diligence and maintain confidentiality is to have the parties concerned sign a non-disclosure and non-compete agreement.

-Companies are concerned that investors could be just sniffing around trying to peek at the company books rather than being seriously interested in investing, so screen them before giving them access to sensitive company information.
-Due diligence is all about Investors trying to gain knowledge about the company and assess the risks.
-Identifying the risks involved with any new product or business must and will have to withstand interrogation by several parties, such as seed capital investors, future investors, lending institutions, and banks.
+Companies are concerned that investors could be just sniffing around, trying to peek at the company books, rather than being seriously interested in investing, so screen them before giving them access to sensitive company information.
+Due diligence is all about investors gaining knowledge about the company and assessing the risks.
+Identifying the risks involved with any new product or business must withstand scrutiny from several parties, such as seed capital investors, future investors, lending institutions, and banks.
 Risk is difficult to calculate as it takes many forms, and the probability factor of an occurrence is tough to predict.
-Yet, identifying risks as a necessary assessment of a possible or likely incident in a new start-up should be done annually.
+Yet, identifying risks as part of a necessary assessment of possible or likely incidents in a new start-up should be done annually.
 You can insure most risks, but the costs can be high.
 The question of what to insure and what not to insure is debatable.
 Public and employee liability is a must, and product liability insurance would be advisable for a new product.
-Some companies will only insure the significant existential risks such as fire and carry the cost of other bad incidences on their books.
+Some companies will only insure against significant existential risks, such as fire, and will carry the cost of other adverse incidents on their books.
 It is advisable to take professional advice on what to cover, read the underwriter contracts carefully, and agree on definitions.
-Due diligence for a start-up would be relatively simple but can still be required.
+Due diligence for a start-up would be relatively simple, but it can still be required.

-Noreen Hynes, B.Comm, FCA , Author retired Chartered Accountant, Company Director
+Noreen Hynes, B.Comm, FCA, Author, retired Chartered Accountant, Entrepreneur and Author

 Comments